 Industry powers through blackout

-For integrator Ted Meshover, president of Universal Security Systems in Hicksville, N.Y., the workload was expected to hit after the power returned, as customers call because their integrated access control and CCTV system needs to be reset.
+For integrator Ted Meshover, president of Universal Security Systems in Hicksville, N.Y., his workload was expected to hit after the power returned, as customers called because their integrated access control and CCTV system needed to be reset.